 (More detailed instructions are in the recipe card below.)

 - You can mix almost anything you want into it.
 From vegetables and meats to fruits and nuts.
 I think it’s incredibly tasty with Sherry Mushrooms.

-- It’s often an ingredient in Thanksgiving stuffing, and it’s lovely to mix with other grains.
+- This delicious whole grain is a great addition to Thanksgiving stuffing, and it’s lovely to mix with other grains.